Kraisie/SeriesTracker/README.md

             * Description of all Functions
             * indication for colors of rows in the TableViews
 * Show progress while updating in background (runnable, but can't update UI out of it)
-* Get Banners from TVDB to show them while User selects series (easy, just don't know what's the link in the API)
 * When converting/updating a series with `UserStatus` of 2 (waiting) you can not get it back to 1 (watching)
-    * Would be retarded to do, since TVDB users add episodes that did not even air jet, or won't even air this year...
+    * Would be retarded to do, since TVDB users add episodes that did not even air yet, or won't even air this year...

 #### FXML/Code
-* Let User add or edit a series manually with the same options
-    * **Check all given Data if they are valid**
-    * Label that shows that series that get found by TVDB will lose their edit when updating (in Edit Series)
+* Label that shows that series that get updated by TVDB will lose their edit when updating (in Edit Series)

 #### Asthetics
 * Show series in the tables by different color based on rating or status
     * if there are no ratings the rating is 0.0

 ### Think-Abouts
+* Manual adding of series
+    * All same options as with TVDB?
+Like overview for every single episode?!
+    * **Check all given Data if they are valid**
+    * Search again for manually added series when updating?
 * Contrast Color for background better than just black and white
     * Machine Learning?!